Daniel P Gross

 My LLM-assisted journaling workflow

-Journaling (writing in a private diary) has quietly become one of my most useful habits.
+Journaling (writing in a private diary) has become a frequent and useful habit of mine.
 Over time, I’ve been experimenting with ways to bring the newest tools from my professional work into that practice, and I eventually landed on the workflow below.
 It’s made journaling significantly more valuable for me — read on for why.

 Before the workflow details, it’s worth asking: why journal at all?